CenIII/hourglasstensorlfow/README.txt

 II.
 Training

 	- Train without pre-trained model
-		In file "launcher.py", assign "None" to variable "model_load_dir".
+		In file "launcher.py", change "model_load_dir" to "None".
+Change "data_dir" to the root dir of your training data.
 Make sure "training=True".
-Then run `
+Then run
+		`
 		python3 launcher.py

 		`
 	- Train with a pre-trained model
-		In file "launcher.py", assign the path of your pre-trained model to the variable "model_load_dir".
+		In file "launcher.py", change "model_load_dir" to the path of your pre-trained model.
+Change "data_dir" to the root dir of your training data.
 Make sure "training=True".
 Then run
 		`
 		python3 launcher.py